Bilateral treaty

-A bilateral treaty (also called a bipartite treaty) is a treaty strictly between two state entities.
+A bilateral treaty (also called a bipartite treaty) is a treaty strictly between two subjects of public international law, generally either sovereign states or international organisations established by treaty.
 It is an agreement made by negotiations between two parties, established in writing and signed by representatives of the parties.
 Treaties can span in substance and complexity, regarding a wide variety of matters, such as territorial boundaries, trade and commerce, political alliances, and more.
 The agreement is usually then ratified by the lawmaking authority of each party or organization.
 Any agreement with more than two parties is a multilateral treaty.
 Similar to a contract, it is also called a contractual treaty.
 As with any other treaty, it is a written agreement that is typically formal and binding in nature.

 Involved Parties

-These two parties can be two nations, or two international organizations, or one nation and one international organization, or two persons.
+These two parties can be two nations, or two international organizations, or one nation and one international organization.
 It is possible for a bilateral treaty to involve more than two parties; for example, each of the bilateral treaties between Switzerland and the European Union (EU) has seventeen parties.
 The parties are divided into two groups, the Swiss ("on the one part") and the EU and its member states ("on the other part").
 The treaty establishes rights and obligations between the Swiss and the EU and the member states severally—it does not establish any rights and obligations amongst the EU and its member states.

 When the two parties in a bilateral treaty are two countries bound in an international agreement, they are generally referred to as "state parties".
 The nature of an agreement between two state parties is subject to rules dictated by the Vienna Convention on the Law of Treaties.
 An agreement between a state or organization and an international organization is subjected to the rules defined by the Vienna Convention on the Law of Treaties between States and International Organizations or between International Organizations.